daveshap/ACE_Framework/agile.md

 - Release 5 - Polymorphic
   - Focus on self-modification (e.g. self-configuration, self-extension, etc)
   - Self-transforming in order to better pursue aspirations

+# Teams

+In the future, as there is growing interest (and as we learn to coordinate better) we will work to enable and facilitate multiple teams.
+We will follow an Agile/Scrum model whereby each team is capped at 7 members.
+At the same time, the core ACE team will be available to provide guidance and oversight.

+## Core Team

+The Core Team will have several roles that can be leveraged to help other teams.

+- **Product Owner:** Dave
+  - Sets overall requirements and acceptance criteria
+  - Writes user stories, roadmap, etc
+  - Available to consult with other teams
+  - Possibly split into multiple roles
+- **Scrum Master:** ???
+(TBD)
+  - Primary stakeholder responsible for process
+  - Communicates with product owner (creates boundary)

+## Scrum Teams

+Each individual scrum team will need a project lead or lead developer.
+This is someone who will take full ownership of the codebase and see the project through to the end.

+- **Lead Developer:** ???
+  - Senior-most developer (or one with most relevant experience
+  - Responsible for major architectural decisions, etc